Plumsail/helpdesk-docs/Common/How To/Create a new ticket from a Twitter mention.rst

 Create a new ticket in HelpDesk from a Twitter mention
 ######################################################
 Social nets are one of the important ways of communicating and networking.
 Clients ask questions and leave feedback there.
 To be a successful and caring company it’s a good idea to stay in touch with customers and reply to them as quick as possible.
-See how you can use `Plumsail Helpdesk connector`_ in Microsoft Flow to create a new ticket in `Plumsail Helpdesk for Office 365`_ when somebody mentioned the company on `Twitter`_.
+See how you can use `Plumsail Helpdesk connector`_ in Power Automate (Microsoft Flow) to create a new ticket in `Plumsail Helpdesk for Office 365`_ when somebody mentioned the company on `Twitter`_.

-First, open `Microsoft Flow`_.
+First, open `Power Automate (Microsoft Flow)`_.
 Then go to My flows tab, click on +New in the left upper corner to build your own workflow.

 After that find and select a flow trigger ‘When a new tweet is posted’.